 What to drink

-There are dozens and dozens of excellent options for whiskies, but I’ve got a few favourites that I recommend for toasting in style.
+If you’re sticking with whisky though, there are dozens and dozens of excellent options.
 You don’t always need to spend a lot of money for a great whisky, but there is nothing quite like a fine whisky, all the same.

 Read Robert Burns’ poetry